 Emory ferocactus grows outdoors in USDA zones 9 through 11.
 Even though they are hardy within these zones, plants grow best in regions with relatively little rainfall, since too much moisture can lead to root rot.

 Reaching heights of up to 4-8 feet (1.2-2.5 m.), these cacti thrive in desert and rock gardens.
 Though the plants may be able to handle an occasional light frost, it’s best that temperatures do not fall below 50 F. (10 C.).
 Those wishing to grow these cacti without proper conditions are still able to do so; however, plants must be cultivated in containers indoors.

 Caring for Emory’s barrel cactus require little experience, making it perfect for beginning gardeners and those new to growing plants indoors.
 Plant maintenance is relatively carefree, as the plants do not require any specific treatments for pests or disease.

 As with many cacti, Ferocactus emoryi requires well-draining soil.
-When grown in containers, soil mixes specifically formulated for use with cacti and succulents can drastically improve overall plant health.
+When grown in containers, soil mixes specifically formulated for use with cacti and succulents can drastically improve the overall plant health.
 These soils can be found at home improvement stores and local nurseries.
-Growers can also make their own cactus soil mix by combining mediums such as sand and peat.
+Gardeners can also make their own cactus soil mix by combining mediums such as sand and peat.

-Plant barrel cacti in locations which receive full sun.
+Plant barrel cacti in locations that receive full sun.
 While specifically grown in dry landscapes, plants do require occasional watering when conditions are especially dry.
 When watering, make certain to avoid direct contact with the cactus plant, as water droplets on plant tissue can cause the succulents to sunburn in hot, arid climates.